jimbudarz/american-pollution/README.md

 - Which cities and which areas of the country are most polluted?
 The least?
 How does city population affect pollution levels?
 **(Map controlled by slider selecting year)**

-- How do different pollutants vary across the country?
-**(Map toggle for each pollutant)**

 - How does city a compare to city b?
-**(Box or violin plots for up to 5 selectable cities, plus Two-Sample T Tests to indicate whether cities are significantly different)**
+**(Box oplots of AQI for up to 5 selectable cities, plus Two-Sample T-Tests to indicate whether cities are significantly different)**

 - How does the pollution change over the long term?
+Over the short term?
 **(Time series by selection of city)**

-- How does the pollution change over the short term?
-**(Time series by selection of city)**

-- If possible: Are there any remarkable events?
-**(Time-series inflection points)**

 - How do the different pollutants relate to one another?
+Can the variables be described as independent?
 **(Correlation plot for all 4 different pollutants)**

+- Challenge: Are there any remarkable events?
+**(Time-series inflection points)**

 ## Notes on project scoring: